For Pre/Teen Learners

 Topics: organic chemistry, inflammation, transplants

-Chloë is a Chemistry PhD student in the the Kane Laboratory.
+Chloë is a third-year Chemistry PhD student in the the Kane Laboratory.
 Her research is focused on developing localized drug delivery systems.

 Sadia Sinty Disha